Colourful components in $k$-caterpillars and planar graphs: Complexity on trees

 Now, suppose that the unique clique in $\mathcal{Q}$ is not linear, which implies that $H$ is a complete graph.
 As mentioned before, there exist at least three arcs that do not have a common point on the circle.
 Let $z$ denote one of these arcs such that it does not strictly contain any other arc.
 Clearly, since $H$ is a complete graph, $z$ overlaps every other arc.
 Also, since $z$ does not strictly contain any other arc, if one extremity of $z$ does not overlap another arc $z'$, then its other extremity must overlap $z'$.
 Let $P_z$ be the colour-minimal bad path, with endpoints $u$ and $v$, corresponding to $z$.
 Denote by $u'$ and $v'$ the neighbours of $u$ and $v$ in $P_z$, respectively.
 Then, the set $S' := \{\{u,u'\} , \{v,v'\}\}$ is a solution to {\CC} on $G'$.
-Since the intersection of all the colour-critical bad paths in $G'$ is empty, any solution to {\CC} on $G'$ contains at least $2$ edges.
-Hence, $S'$ is an optimal solution and $S := S_p \cup S'$ is an optimal solution to {\CC} on $G$.
+Since the intersection of all the critical bad paths in $G'$ is empty, any solution to {\CC} on $G'$ contains at least $2$ edges.
+Hence, $S'$ is an optimal solution and $S := S_p \cup S'$ is an optimal solution to {\CC} on~$G$.

-Finally, as $|E| \in \O(|V|)$, we can detect each connected component of $G-S$ in linear time (for instance, with a breadth-first search).
+Finally, we can detect each connected component of $G-S$ in linear time (for instance, with a breadth-first search).
 Thus, we can construct the partition $\pi$ of $V$ such that each part corresponds to a connected component of $G-S$ in linear time.
-Obviously, $\pi$ is a solution to {\CP} on $G$.
-Since $S$ is optimal, due to the structure of $G$, the partition $\pi$ is optimal. \end{proof}
+Obviously, $\pi$ is a solution to {\CP} on~$G$.
+Since $S$ is optimal, the partition $\pi$ is optimal. \end{proof}

-Note that, for any two colour-critical bad paths $P$ and $P'$, if $P' \cap B \subset P$, then $P$ does not have to be represented in the circular-arc graph.
-While this observation can help decreasing the number of vertices in the circular-arc graph, it does not affect the overall worst-case linear complexity of the algorithm.
+Note that, for any two critical bad paths $P$ and $P'$, if $E(P') \subset E(P)$, then $P$ does not have to be represented.
+While this observation can help decreasing the number of vertices in the circular-arc graph, it does not affect the overall worst-case linear-time complexity of the algorithm.

-\Cref{1-caterpillar full resolution} gives an example of a cyclic $1$\=/caterpillar $G$ and its representation as circular-arc graph $H$ where a minimum clique cover on $H$ represents an optimal solution to {\CC} on $G$.
+\Cref{1-caterpillar full resolution} gives an example of a pseudocaterpillar $G$ and its representation as circular-arc graph $H$ where a minimum clique cover of $H$ represents an optimal solution to {\CC} on~$G$.

-\subsection{Generalisation of the result}
+\textbf{Generalisation of the result.}